CS 450 / 550 -- Introduction to Computer Graphics

 Attention Ecampusers!

-A special welcome to all you Ecampusers!
-It is good to have a cohort here that comes from all over the world.
+A special warm welcome to all you Ecampusers!
+It is exciting to have a cohort here that comes from all over the world.
 That makes you very special!

-You will experience the same course that the on-campus students experience.
-Same material, same notes, same projects, same quizzes, same tests, and same Zoom Office Hours.
+You will experience the exact same course that on-campus students experience: same material, same notes, same projects, same quizzes, same tests, and same Zoom Office Hours.
 There are recorded videos that go along with the notes (they are called "LV" for "Lecture Videos" and you will see them in the same table that has links to the notes).

 This course is asynchronous and somewhat flexible, but not self-paced.
 Our schedule for course content and the due dates provide guardrails for how you need to interact with the material.

-Like I do whenever I have Ecampus students, I have setup a time every week to do a Live Lecture so that you can hear a discussion of the topics with the chance to ask live questions.
-On-campus Graphicsers are welcome to come as well.
-Based on the surveys, the Live Lectures for Fall 2023 will be Wednesdays at 2:00 Pacific Time.
-They will last until ~3:30.
-From then until 3:55 will be Office Hours.
+Like I do whenever I have Ecampus students, I will do a Live Lecture on Zoom every week so that you can hear a discussion of the topics with the chance to ask live questions.
+This term, that day and time is Wednesdays 2:00 PM Pacific Time.
+This starts Wednesday, September 25.

 These Live Lectures will be recorded so that if you miss them, you can catch them later.

-During the LL, you can also ask questions in the Zoom Chat, and I will answer them during the LL and in a document that I will post in the same place on this Class Resources Page that I post the recorded LL videos.
+During the LL, you can ask questions by speaking or by typing into the Zoom Chat.
+I will answer questions during the LL and in a document that I will post in the same place on this Class Resources Page that I post the recorded LL videos.

 Thanks, Ecampusers, for being here!